• Department of Sustainable Engineering

 She has more than nine years of research experience in the areas of transport planning and policies, urban development, socio-environmental impacts and modelling and simulating urban complexities.
 Prior to joining TERI University, she was employed as Project Scientist at Transportation Research and Injury Prevention Programme (TRIPP), Indian Institute of Technology (IIT), Delhi.
 She has contributed in the development of revised toolkit for Comprehensive Mobility Planning published in 2014 by Ministry of Urban Development.
 Other than the research conducted at IIT Delhi, she has delivered lectures in several training programs organized by government departments.

-Young Voices Award 2008 for Article on new policies and approaches to address air pollution and climate change in Asia, 5th Better Air Quality workshop 2008 organized by Clean Air Initiative for Asia, Bangkok
+Young Voices Award 2008 for Article on new policies and approaches to address air pollution and climate change in Asia "Transport Impact Analysis for cities", 5th Better Air Quality workshop 2008 organized by Clean Air Initiative for Asia, Bangkok.

 Air QUality Impact on Transport choices (A-QUIT)